Igor Kurinnoy: Biography

 He was born on March 22, 1972, in the village of Belokorovichi, the Zhitomir region.
 In 1975 he moved with his parents to the city of Smolensk where in 1983 he began to engage in sambo and judo wrestling in the Voluntary Sports Society (VSS) Urozhay with the coach Ivan Stefanovich Andrusov.

 In 1984 he moved to Moscow where he continued training in the judo section of CSKA.
 On September 1, 1985, he entered the special class of the school of Olympic reserve “Sambo-70” where he trained under the guidance of the coach Oleg Vitalievich Komarov.

-In 1987 he became the winner of the School children's Spartakiad of the USSR.
+In 1987 he became the winner of the Schoolchildren's Spartakiad of the USSR.

-In 1988 he became the silver medalist of the All-Union Youth Games and fulfilled the requirementsfor “Master of Sports of the USSR”.
+In 1988 he became the silver medalist of the All-Union Youth Games and fulfilled the requirements for “Master of Sports of the USSR”.
 In 1989 he became the winner of the USSR Championship among young men.
-In the same year he finished school and entered the Military Engineering Academy of the Strategic Missile Forces named after F. E. Dzerzhinsky, the speciality of automatic control systems for aircraft.
+Around the same year he finished school and entered the Dzerzhinsky Military Engineering Academy of the Strategic Missile Forces, specializing in aircraft automatic control systems.

 In 1990 he won the silver medal at the World Youth Championship.
-In 1991 at the Men's World Championships in Montreal (Canada) he won the first gold medal in his career, becoming the youngest world champion in sambo (at the age of 19 and 9 months).
+In the 1991 World Sambo Championships at Montreal he won his first gold medal in his career, becoming the youngest world champion in sambo (at the age of 19 and 9 months).
 He fulfilled the requirements for “Master of Sports of the USSR of the international class”.
 Kurinnoy was in the last national team of the USSR.
-In 1994 at the World Sambo Championship in Novi Sad (Yugoslavia) he won the second gold medal.
-In the same year he won the Team World Cup as part of the Russian national team, as well as his personal Sambo World Cup.After that, he was awarded the title of Honored Master of Sports in Sambo.
+In the 1994 World Sambo Championships at Novi Sad he won the second gold medal.
+In the same year he won the Team World Cup as part of the Russian national team, as well as his personal Sambo World Cup.
+After that, he was awarded the title of Honored Master of Sports in Sambo.
 He was officially called the “Best Athlete of Moscow 1994”.
 In 1995 he graduated from the academy and continued his service in The Military Space Forces of Russia.
 In 2001 he won the third gold medal of the World Cup.
 He was the winner of the World Cup in 1994, 1996, 2001 and 2002.

 Kurinnoy stood at the origins of the sumo wrestling in Russia.
 In 1998 he became the first Russian sumo champion.
 He was the founder of the wrestling school “Borets” (The wrestler) Kurinnoy is a three-time bronze medalist of the world sumo championship, a three-time European sumo champion.
 In 2003 and 2004 he was recognized as the best sumotori wrestler of Europe.
 In 2004 he received the title of Honored Master of Sports in Sumo.